Waveform Modelling for the Laser Interferometer Space Antenna

 \subsubsection{Extreme-mass-ratio inspirals}

-EMRIs are the only LISA sources that combine the issue of strong-field complexity with that of long-lived signals, and thus they pose great challenges for both waveform modeling and data analysis.
-The main problem in EMRI search is \emph{information volume}: the space of LISA-observable EMRIs is gargantuan, requiring $10^{30}$--$10^{40}$ templates to cover in a naive grid-based search \cite{Gair:2004iv}.\footnote{As a point of reference, banks of $10^5$--$10^8$ templates are used to detect \LVK BBH mergers \cite{Moore:2019pke}.} This is unfeasible regardless of waveform efficiency.
+EMRIs are the only LISA sources that combine the issue of strong-field complexity with that of long-lived signals \edit{(potentially staying in band for years)}, and thus they pose great challenges for both waveform modeling and data analysis.
+The main problem in EMRI search is \emph{information volume}: the space of LISA-observable EMRIs is gargantuan, requiring $10^{30}$--$10^{40}$ templates to cover in a naive grid-based search \cite{Gair:2004iv}.\footnote{As a point of reference, banks of at most $10^5$--$10^8$ templates are needed to detect \LVK BBH mergers \cite{Moore:2019pke}, \edit{and searches are often conducted with smaller banks of around $10^4$ templates in practice \cite{Sakon:2022ibh}.}} This is unfeasible regardless of waveform efficiency.
 One possible solution relies on semi-coherent filtering, which essentially returns less informative templates that cover larger regions in parameter space, allowing extensive searches to be performed in a viable amount of time.
 Assuming that computing performance in the 2030s lies around the $10^2$-teraflop regime (achievable at present with $\sim10^3$-node clusters), semi-coherent segments of $\lesssim10^6$ s would enable the analysis to be completed over the mission lifetime \cite{Gair:2004iv}.

 In practice, EMRI search will probably use semi-coherent filtering within stochastic algorithms, rather than template banks.
 Thus the estimates in \cite{Gair:2004iv} are very conservative, as stochastic searches are generally far more efficient than grid-based searches at the same number of template evaluations, even with a large multiplier (e.g., repeated runs) to ensure proper coverage of the parameter space.
 Note, however, that a potentially large number of additional templates will be required in the assessment of detection significance for each candidate source, although it remains unclear whether such an assessment will eventually be performed in the search or inference stage.